stschiff/msmc2/README.md

-DISCLAIMER: MSMC2 is under development.
-Use at your own risk!

 This program implements MSMC2, a method to infer population size history and population separation history from whole genome sequencing data.
-For a general guide, please refer to version 1: https://github.com/stschiff/msmc
+For a general guide, please refer to version 1: https://github.com/stschiff/msmc.

+For reference see the following two publications:

+* Schiffels, Stephan, and Ke Wang.
+2020.
+“MSMC and MSMC2: The Multiple Sequentially Markovian Coalescent.”
+In Statistical Population Genomics, edited by Julien Y. Dutheil, 2090:147–66.
+Methods in Molecular Biology.
+New York, NY: Springer US.
+* Wang, Ke, Iain Mathieson, Jared O’Connell, and Stephan Schiffels.
+2020.
+“Tracking Human Population Structure through Time from Whole Genome Sequences.”
+PLoS Genetics 16 (3): e1008552.

 Binaries are attached to the releases (under the "Releases" tab within github).